confused-Techie/nfuncm/docs/ideas.md

 * Should functions be able to require other functions?
 Logic says yes, but implementation may be difficult
 * Should functions be able to have dependencies from NPM that they need?
 I almost want to say no, but logic says it should be possible.
 * Should functions be able to have more than one file?
 Logic says yes, but implementation says no

+---

+Possible implementations for the above questions:

+- Each function lives in their own folder.
+That is the whole repo is cloned into it's own folder to include as many files as needed
+- The `main` value of the `package.json` is used to instruct the `require` statement of `nfm`s `index.js` to require from the folder
+- Any dependencies found within the `package.json` are appended to the top level `package.json`
+- If a function depends on any other functions those are hoisted to the top level folder.
+Exposing them.
+Then the package itself will still have it's own `nfm` folder with an `index.js` that instead requires up rather than down.

+This does seem a lot like reinventing what NPM already does via `node_modules`.
+But while this is supported it could be largely frowned on as it defeats the whole purpose.

+Otherwise, some research can be done to determine, if functions within functions and with dependencies should outright just not be supported.
+Since really the whole point of this is simplicity.